Please note: only one single sheet included.

 Next Working Day Delivery (UK)

 Any order placed before 4pm (3:30pm for edible images) Monday - Friday, with the Next Working Day Delivery option selected, will be dispatched for delivery the following business day (Monday - Friday), between the hours of 8am - 9pm.
 A signature is required for this method, so you will need to be at the delivery address to sign for it.
 Please allow an additional 24 hours for any order to be delivered to the Scottish Highlands.
+Please also be aware that any deliveries to Northern Ireland with a 'BT' postcode will usually take three days to arrive (on 2 Day Northern Ireland Delivery).

 Any order containing a product that is listed as a preorder, will be held until the preordered item has arrived in stock.
 Orders containing a preorder cannot be split, if other items are needed before the expected delivery date, these items should be ordered separately.